opensafely/documentation/docs/contracts-intro.md

 ## Common and Custom Contracts

 Data backends that are accessible via OpenSAFELY provide data tables.
-Each data table satisfies an OpenSAFELY Contract.
+Each data table accessible via OpenSAFELY satisfies an OpenSAFELY Contract.

-There are two types of Contracts:
+There are two types of Contract:

-* **Common Contracts**, required by all OpenSAFELY backends and covering core clinical data domains
-* **Custom Contracts**, offered by just some backends and covering more specialised clinical data domains

-Both the structure of the Contracts and the method of accessing associated tables is the same for both Common and Core Contracts.
+* **Common Contracts** describe data *shared across multiple different OpenSAFELY backends*.
+* **Custom Contracts** describe data *unique to one particular backend*.

+Each data backend in OpenSAFELY can choose which of those Contracts to satisfy.

+!!! note
+    Refer to the [available OpenSAFELY data backends details](data-backends.md) to see which backends implement which contracts.

+All Contracts, Common and Custom, share the:

+* same Contract structure, made up of details about data columns
+* same way of accessing associated tables in Data Builder via ehrQL

 ### Common Contracts

-All OpenSAFELY backends satisfy Common Contracts.

 There will be several different Common Contracts available with the initial release of Data Builder.
-More Common Contracts may be added in future.
+More Common Contracts will be added in future.

 !!! warning